KacyUmana/cse15l-lab-reports/LabReport1.md

 ![Image](ls-file-arg.png)

-If you provide a file as an argument to ls, it will display information about that specific file, such as its name, size, and permissions (work on this shit)
+If you provide a file as an argument to ls, it will display information about that specific file, such as its name, size, and permissions

 ___